maneetxebia/xlr-xldeploy-plugin/README.md

   * `numberOfPollingTrials` (Number of times to poll for task status)
   * `failOnPause` (If checked task will fail if the deployment enters a STOPPED state, for example if the xld-pause-plugin is in use.
 Set to True by default for backwards compatibility)

-+ UndeployTask (compatible with XL Deploy 4.5.1 and up)
++ UndeployTask - Deprecated (compatible with XL Deploy 4.5.1 and up)
   * `deployedApplication` - Name of the deployed application you want to undeploy (Only the name, without Environments, etc...)
   * `environment` (ID of the environment to deploy to e.g.: `Environments/Xl Release/XL Release`)
   * `orchestrators` (Comma separated list of orchestrators to be used: `parallel-by-deployment-group, parallel-by-container`)